Skip to main content

 Environmental Law Summer SeriesEnvironmental Law InstituteVarious datesAdministrativeOnline training, classes/workshopsThe Environmental Law Institute's free seminar series offers an introduction to the legal and policy foundations of environmental protection in the United States.
 Participants learn about the major environmental statutes, land use law, energy law, and environmental justice.
 Events are held once a week for two hours each day.Tribal administrators, environmental staffVarious locations and online

 Administrative TrainingGraduate School USAVarious datesAdministrativeEducation/job trainingGraduate School USA provides professional development courses and certificate programs to prepare adult learners for success, particularly in government-related careers.
 Topics include acquisition and contracting, auditing, business analysis, leadership and management, communication and professional skills, financial management, grants management, and human resources.
-Tribal administrators, bookkeepers & accountants, environmental staffVarious locations and online
+Tribal administrators, bookkeepers and accountants, and environmental staffVarious locations and online

 Drone TrainingFederal Aviation AdministrationVarious DatesGeneral environmentalOnline training, in-person testingThis page describes the requirements for becoming a drone pilot and where to get training.
 Environmental staffVarious locations and online